History of pharmacy: Industrialization

 Chloral hydrate was introduced as a sleeping aid and sedative in 1869.
 Chloroform was first used as an anesthetic in 1847.

 Derivatives of phenothiazines had an important impact on various aspects of medicine, beginning with methylene blue which was originally used as a dye after its synthesis from aniline in 1876.
 Phenothiazines were used as antimalarials, antiseptics, and antihelminthics up to 1940.
 The "psychopharmacological revolution" began in 1950 when Chlorpromazine was discovered.

 The United States formed the American Pharmaceutical Association in 1852 with its main purpose to advance pharmacists' roles in patient care, assist in furthering career development, spread information about tools and resources, and raising awareness about the roles of pharmacists and their contribution to patient care.

 Frederick Banting and Charles Best found the hormone insulin to lower blood sugar of dogs in 1921.
-This inspired further work by James B. Collip who developed pure insulin used for human testing and dramatically changed the prospects for all diabetics.
+This inspired further work by James Collip who developed pure insulin used for human testing and dramatically changed the prospects for all diabetics.

-Alexander Fleming developed the first antibiotic, penicillin, after discovering a fungus that was able to kill off bacteria.
+In 1928 Alexander Fleming developed the first antibiotic, penicillin, after discovering a fungus that was able to kill off bacteria.